-Long road from farm to fork worsens food outbreaksOctober 2nd, 2011 in Health /
+Long road from farm to fork worsens food outbreaksOctober 2, 2011 BY MARY CLARE JALONICK , Associated Press in Medicine & Health / Health

 (AP) -- The recent listeria outbreak from cantaloupe shows that large-scale occurrences of serious illnesses linked to tainted food have grown more common over the years, partly because much of what we eat takes a long and winding road from farm to fork.